 IT Asset Management: Don't Confuse IT Asset Management and Configuration Management

 Configuration Management is not IT asset management.
-With the popularity of IT management solutions, like Provance ITSM (which take advantage of the combined benefits of IT Service Management (ITSM) and IT Asset Management (ITAM)), there’s been some growing confusion between ITAM and configuration management (CM).
+With the popularity of IT management solutions, there’s been some growing confusion between ITAM and configuration management (CM).
 CM involves the collection, storage, management, update, analysis and presentation of all configuration items, while ITAM is really about the tracking, optimizing and managing of assets across the entire asset lifecycle.
 Issues ensue when people use configuration information rather than properly sourced and managed IT asset data, resulting in:

 - The inability to manage IT assets across the entire life cycle;